 1-on-1 meetings are more than a weekly progress check-in with your direct reports.
-They play a critical role in employee engagement and give employees the opportunity for communication, direction, and connection they need not just to meet but to exceed their manager’s expectations.
+They play a critical role in employee engagement and give employees the opportunity for communication, direction, and connection they need to meet and exceed their manager’s expectations.

-The most challenging part of leading a successful 1-on-1 meeting lies in perfecting your meetings’ structure, so both you and your employee can get the most out of your time together.
+The most challenging part of leading a successful 1-on-1 meeting lies in perfecting your meeting’s structure so you and your employee can maximize your time together.
 After all, 30 minutes doesn’t leave much time for you to deviate from a packed agenda.
 Still, you can easily cater your meetings to each direct report to ensure they get the right balance of coaching, guidance, and camaraderie.